Genoese School (painting)

-Republic of Genoa was rich oligarchic republic, where the authorities were powerful bankers.
-In the Renaissance, Genoa was not developed into significant arts center, as it was for Florence, Ferrara, Rome, Rimini, and Venice.
-But in the 17th century Genoa had an original school of painting, called Genoese School, which was to develop Flemish contacts (visits by Rubens and van Dyck).
-The best painter was Bernardo Strozzi, called il Cappuccino, of great importance also for Venice.
-Giovanni Castiglione, called Il Grecchetto, took up a genre already made famous by Sinibaldo Scorza with paintings of animals and still lifes under Flemish and Venetian influence.
-Domenico Fiasella and Gioacchino Assereto joined the Caravaggesque followers, while Valerio Castello was more eclectic.
+The Genoese School was a regional movement in Italian painting, initiated in the 17th century.
+The Republic of Genoa was a rich oligarchic republic, where the authorities were powerful bankers.
+Unlike Florence, Ferrara, Rome, Rimini, and Venice, Genoa was not developed into a significant arts center during the Renaissance.
+An original school of painting arose in the 1600s, developing Flemish contacts after visits by Rubens and van Dyck.
+The best painter was Bernardo Strozzi, called il Cappuccino or il Prete Genovese, of great importance also for Venice.
+Giovanni Benedetto Castiglione, called il Grechetto, took up a genre already made famous by Sinibaldo Scorza with paintings of animals and still lifes under Flemish and Venetian influence.
+Domenico Fiasella and Gioacchino Assereto employed a Caravaggesque style, while Valerio Castello was more eclectic.
 The decorators Domenico Piola and Gregorio de Ferrari worked in the churches and palaces of Genoa.

 In the first half of the 18th century Alessandro Magnasco dominated painting with his strange personality, his nervous technique and his exaggerated chiaroscuro; his expressionistic distortions created a fantastic world reminiscent of Salvator Rosa, Marco Ricci, and Francesco Guardi.